"The Road From Coorain"

 by Arthur Grimble

-Picks up where "We Chose the Islands" (below) left off another fun, educational (if dated) read about life in the South Seas before the war. |
+Picks up where "We Chose the Islands" (below) left off another fun, educational (if dated) read about life in the South Seas before the war as viewed by an English couple. |

 |